SHIVAMAMBAH/100-Days-of-Data-Analysis/Day-03/README.md

-This is the Second Notebook of the `100 Days of Data Analysis`.
+This is the Third Notebook of the `100 Days of Data Analysis`.

 ### Basic Points about the notebook
 - It is written in python.